 A famous example of one-time pad's security is the Washington/Moscow hotline with the ETCRRM II, a standard commercial one-time tape mixer for Telex.
 Although simple and cheap, it provided absolute security and unbreakable communications between Washington and the Kremlin, without disclosing any secret crypto technology.

-Some other cipher machines that used
+Some other teletype machines and mixers

-the principle of one-time pad are the American TELEKRYPTON, SIGSALY (noise as one-time
+that used the principle of one-time pad are the American TELEKRYPTON, SIGSALY (noise as one-time

 pad), B-2 PYTHON and SIGTOT, the